My Voice, My Power: A First in Rwanda

 • negotiation

-• and physical self-defence tactics.
+• and physical self-defense tactics.

 To be clear, we firmly believe that girls are never responsible for the violence that men or boys enact against them, and we believe in working intensively with both boys and men to transform gender norms that will prevent future violence against girls and women.